Vietnam.vn - Nền tảng quảng bá Việt Nam

 Associate Professor, Dr. Dinh Hong Hai.

-Therefore, the chimera is completely Vietnamese in character, different from the lion of China or India.
+Therefore, the chimera is completely Vietnamese, different from the lion of China or India.
 In particular, when Vietnamized, this animal has Vietnamese artistic characteristics.
-Thus, it is the folk art of the Vietnamese people that creates the beauty of the chimera.
+Thus, it is the Vietnamese folk art that creates the beauty of the chimera.

-Another example when we visit the Vietnam Revolution Museum, we can see an artifact called the Dien Bien bicycle.
-In fact, this bicycle was used very commonly in Vietnam's agricultural culture.
-People can carry tons of goods on such a bicycle, but Westerners cannot believe this.
-Especially during the Dien Bien Phu campaign, soldiers and militiamen also carried goods on very rough and dangerous terrain.
+Another example when we visit the Vietnam Revolution Museum, we can see an artifact, the Dien Bien bicycle.
+In fact, that bicycle was used very commonly in Vietnam's agricultural culture.
+People can carry tons of goods with such a bicycle, but Westerners cannot believe this.
+Especially, during the Dien Bien Phu campaign, soldiers and militiamen also carried goods on very rough and dangerous terrain.

 This is how a product of Western culture became a symbol of Vietnamese culture.
-That ordinary bicycle was Vietnamized into a bicycle that can only be found in Vietnam.
+The ordinary bicycle was Vietnamized into a bicycle that can only be found in Vietnam.

 In the era of integration, we often remind each other to “integrate but not dissolve”.
 In your opinion, why should we not lose our identity?

-In our field, we have the phrase “cultural change”.
-This is a rule that we cannot avoid, because when history changes, culture also changes, and of course, culture changes with each era.
+In our field we have the phrase “cultural change”.
+This is a rule that we cannot avoid, because as history changes, culture also changes and of course, each era’s culture changes accordingly.

 With such rules, the important thing is how people will adapt.
 “Integrating without dissolving” is to preserve the characteristics of culture or to preserve the traditional culture.
 Any nation needs to preserve this, as Professor Hoang Tuy said, “losing culture is losing everything”.

-The element of "filtering the muddy to bring out the clear" in culture is to absorb the new, honor the old, and combine to create something unique.
+The "filtering out the muddy" factor in culture is to absorb the new, honor the old, and combine to create something unique.

 It can be compared to how other nations are adapting.
-For example, the Japanese spirit of bushido is incorporated into technological products.
+For example, the Japanese Bushido spirit is incorporated into technological products.
 The transparency and high quality of Japanese products are the answer to this spirit, which means they have created a new cultural value in the new context.

 So, in order to preserve identity and create new values, what do Vietnamese people, especially the young generation, need to focus on, sir?